 Tuition and Fees

-A. Graduate Student
+A. Full-Time Student

 A non-resident student is one who fails to meet the Determination of Residence requirements of the OHSU Residency Policy.